 Wisconsin has a more stringent contractor licensing process than most states.
 The Wisconsin Department of Safety and Professional Services administers many licenses for general contracting activities.
 However, general contractors looking to perform construction on dwellings, structures, and sites can expect to go through Wisconsin’s Dwelling Contractor Qualifier licensing process.

-While other licenses for plumbing, electrical, and mechanical contractor work will be issued through the same board, the Wisconsin Department of Safety and Professional Services will have you meet different requirements for a Dwelling Contractor license, including: obtaining a certificate through an initial qualifier educational course, filling out an application and providing necessary documents, and paying all of the associated fees.
+While other licenses for plumbing, electrical, and mechanical contractor work will be issued through the same board, the Wisconsin Department of Safety and Professional Services will have you meet different requirements for a Dwelling Contractor license, including: obtaining a certificate through an initial qualifier educational course, filling out an application, providing necessary documents such as bond insurance, and paying all of the associated fees.
 Understanding which license to apply for, and which requirements to meet, can make a relatively complex licensing process go as smoothly as possible.

 Wisconsin General Contractor License Requirements

 “Any person who performs, furnishes, or procures any work, labor, service, materials, plans, or specifications, used or consumed for the improvement of land, and who complies with s.
 779.02, shall have a lien therefor on all interests in the land belonging to its owners.
 The lien extends to all contiguous land of the owner, but if the improvement is located wholly on one or more platted lots belonging to the owner, the lien applies only to the lots on which the improvement is located.”